tgcplayz4220/xp-rebirth-clicker/README.md

-simple web game i made in 30 minutes.. mod if you want feel free to change some values its kinda unbalanced
+simple web game i made in an hour.. mod if you want feel free to change some values its kinda unbalanced